 The summer of 2017, with funds from the Canada Summer Job program, we hired a young singer and guitarist from Musgrave Harbour, Madison Mouland, as our first Cultural Ambassador.
 The project started on June 26 and finished August 11.
 This year’s program will begin July 2, 2018.

 During the fall of 2017 we partnered with Sandstone Elementary in Ladle Cove for an ArtSmarts project entitled Wind Over Dark Tickle – Examining the cod moratorium through drama, songs and images’.
 Students and their teachers from Sandstone Elementary adapted the storybook/CD Wind Over Dark Tickle by Heather Walter and Eric West as a musical play which they performed for the community.
 ArtSmarts is is funded through the Newfoundland and Labrador Department of Education and managed by ArtsNL.

-In the Spring of 2018 Soundbone will be organizing two week-long school visits through the School Touring Program, sponsored by the NL Dept Of Educations and ArtsNL.
-Members of Lomond Sound will be presenting concerts and workshops in Central Newfoundland as well as on the Northern Peninsula.
+In May and June 2018 Soundbone conducted two week-long school tours through the School Touring Program, sponsored by the NL Dept Of Educations and ArtsNL.
+Members of Lomond Sound performed concerts and conducted workshops in Central Newfoundland as well as on the Northern Peninsula.

 Check out our Folk Arts Resource Page for information about traditional music and instruments, including links to Newfoundland and Labrador folk arts web sites and local music stores.

 For more information about our organisation and our activties please check the menu items above or contact us at email@example.com